oorijsonar/sonar-toolbox/integrations/README.md

 ```

 Add new source to sonarw:
 note: this is a list of all available openapi sources, you can pick and choose in case you don't want to add them all.
-Refer to `Depends on` section in [Usage](#usage) -> the playbook you intend to use.
+Refer to `Depends on` section in [Playbooks](#playbooks) -> the playbook you intend to use.
 ```
 > var new_sources = []
 > new_sources.push({